-7. This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.
+7. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objective

 8. The objective of the auditor is to apply the concept of materiality appropriately in planning and performing the audit.